boundary/tsi-lab/docs/labs/lab6.md

     metric-import -f ex6-2.stocks.json
     ```

-### Sending Stock Price and Volume Measurements
+### Sending Stock Price and Volume Measurements to TrueSight Intelligence

-1. To create price and volume for Google, Apple, and Twitter run
+1. To create measurements of stock prices and volume for Google, Apple, and Twitter run
 the following:

     ```